 The course is led by staff with extensive practical experience in management and leadership in the arts and cultural sectors.
 You’ll have the opportunity to engage with a range of industry representatives, gain exposure to the work of cutting edge practitioners and thinkers, and integrate your work and learning through work placement opportunities.Read More

-To complete the Graduate Diploma of Business (Arts and Cultural Management), students must attain a total of 8 credit points of core units.
+To complete the Graduate Diploma of Business (Arts and Cultural Management), students must attain a total of 8 credit points of study comprising 6 credit points of core units, 2 credit points of elective units taken from a recommended list, plus completion of the compulsory 0-credit point unit, MAI010 Academic Integrity.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Campuses by intake

 Campus availability varies per trimester.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Read more to learn where this course will be offered throughout the year.